tardate/LittleCodingKata/tools/emacs/README.md

 # #089 emacs

-Time to try Emacs - up and running on MacOS.
+Time to try Emacs - up and running on macOS.

 ## Notes